Feyerabend/vm/jvm1/README.md

 by `invokedspecial`, where it is loaded a reference onto the stack from local variable 0.

-If there is an error, it is helful to have a message where the error occured through a line number of the source, for instance.

 The 'constant pool' have some similarities to a symbol table, but it is for the 'class'.
 The constant pool contains e.g. names of classes referenced, initial values of strings/numeric constants,